 - Preparing technical reports or a Conservation Management Plan that will lead to conservation work.

 Council will consider the following criteria when assessing applications.
-Projects do not have meet all of these criteria to be supported.

 - Does the project provide significant conservation outcomes and demonstrate good conservation practice?